middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-rules.md

 _(d)_ To submit to the department chair and to the Reappointments Committee in a timely manner a complete vita, course syllabi, and other materials requested, as well as materials that the candidate thinks pertinent.
 For example, a faculty member may request the inclusion of personal comments or other materials with the course response forms which they believe may be useful in the interpretation of the forms.
 To submit to the program director, when relevant, a complete vita, syllabi from relevant courses, and an example of scholarly work.

-_(e)_ To submit to the Reappointments Committee scholarly publications, a dissertation, and/or other appropriate evidence of scholarship or artistic activity.
+_(e)_ To submit to the Reappointments Committee, department chair and tenured colleagues, and program director (when relevant) scholarly publications, a dissertation, and/or other appropriate evidence of scholarship or artistic activity.

 _(f)_ To arrange with members of the Reappointments Committee an appropriate schedule of classroom visits.